 This programme is designed for graduates who already have some knowledge of philosophy and politics, and wish either to deepen their understanding of selected issues or to transfer to this area from a related subject.
 The modules offered will give students the foundation for doing high-quality research at PhD level, should they wish to pursue it.

-The list of MA modules varies slightly from year to year due to staff changes and so on.
-Here is a sample of some representative modules for the year 2017-18.
+The list of optional MA modules available varies slightly from year to year.
+Below is a sample of some representative modules for the year 2019-20.

-In 2015 we listed a new Work Placement module enabling students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.
+The Work Placement module enables students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.

-All students may attend the Graduate Research Seminar in Spring, which meets weekly to discuss the ongoing work of PhD and MA students.
+All students may attend the Graduate Research Seminar, which meets weekly to discuss the ongoing work of PhD and MA students.

 Your application must consist of: